Balance in a Relationship

 The second process I created was what I called the Tree of Love teaching.
 The tree of love teaching shows the importance of chemistry within a relationship and how to work with chemistry rather than against chemistry.
-The tree of love teaching is an incredible diagnostic tool that lets me x-ray relationships and fine tune the approach in helping people connect to others more deeply in life.
+The tree of love teaching is an incredible diagnostic tool that lets me x-ray relationships and then fine-tunes the approach in helping people connect.
 One fundamental problem is we inherit too many misperceptions about relationships in our culture.
 The tree of love teaching helps people see the deeper truths that exist within a relationship rather than trying to force the relationship to match social expectations.

 Over the last five years, I have created a new process I call relationship rebalancing.
 In relationship rebalancing, instead of trying to change two people to fit the relationship, it’s about changing the relationship balance to fit both partners.

 Relationship Work is About Timing

 People try to change too fast.
 They think they can fix a relationship in a few weeks or months.
 The truth is it takes three months to get past a single emotional pain.
 Often problems can be a twisting of many emotional problems.
 Additionally, it takes three to six weeks of consistent and repeated practice to create a new habit (For example: holding your partner with respect).
 All too many people will focus on a new practice for a week and then drop off to go back to old habits.
 This means you have a back and forth process to re-sync two people.
 I have discovered a fast process would be 6 to 9 months while the more normal midlife relationship process is 18 to 24 months.
 When you pace a couple to work at their natural change speed, then the processing of relationship changes becomes realistic.
 Pacing in this manner allows you to re-balance your relationship to be more naturally in a better place.
 The people who try to force the relationship back to the old place with only 3 to 6 months of work will only circle to being in the old broken relationship again.